Toni Johnson Scholars for Racial and Social Justice Program

 • Full-time and part-time students are eligible from any campus/site

-• First generation college student (first in family to attend college)
+• First-generation college students (first in family to attend college)

-• High financial need (federal Pell grant-eligible or other areas of financial need)
+• Students with high financial need (federal Pell grant-eligible or other areas of financial need)

 Program Details:

-• A minimum of two BSW students per program level (first year, sophomore, etc.) will be admitted to the program and can remain in the program until BSW graduation without needing to re-apply, as contingent upon meeting program requirements and funding.
+• As far as possible, a minimum of two BSW students per program level (first year, sophomore, etc.) will be admitted to the program and can remain in the program until BSW graduation without needing to re-apply, as contingent upon meeting program requirements and funding.

-• Engage in monthly 1:1 faculty mentoring with Director
+• Engage in 1:1 faculty mentoring with Directors, as needed

 • Engage in monthly peer group/MSW student mentoring